 }

 If the Boolean expression evaluates to true then the block of code inside the if statement will be executed.
-If not the first set of code after the end of the if statement (after the closing curly brace) will be executed.
+If not the first set of code after the end of the if statement (after the closing curly brace) will be executed.//Statements will execute if the Boolean expression is true

 Exampl